-The process evoked by the latihan brings Subud members an inward view of their own nature, makes them understand their fellowman better.
+The process evoked by the latihan makes Subud members experience an inward view of their nature, makes them understand their fellowman better.
 It brings them in a state of mind in which they can see clearly the right decisions to be made and the proper course to follow.
 Thus it will help to develop a different meaning to their lives, inner feeling and a deeper insight into their religious or spiritual believes.

 Subud is based on the experience that man can open himself to a divine power

 that can heal and purify him.
 At the centre of Subud activities is the practice of a spontaneous spiritual exercise, the latihan.
 In it members give free expression to a process of purification.
-Tensions in body and mind will disappear resulting in an inner harmony permeating their being.
+Tensions in body and mind will disappear eventually resulting in a harmony permeating their body and mind.
 In this state of wholeness a deep inner communication takes place.
 A silent prayer takes over dependent

-on the ability to surrender and yield to the spiritual life force.
+on the ability to surrender and yield to the majestic force felt.
 Eventually it will result in a regeneration of being, a wholeness of the fractured self, leading to a deeper spiritual life in harmony with the Divine.

 Although countless other benefits - material, physical and mental - have been reported, a warning is given not to be guided by expectations.

-For a deep-going purification an inner stability is required.
-Therefore Subud is not open to everyone.
+For a deep-going purification process an inner stability is required.
+Therefore Subud is not recommended to everyone.
 Psychiatric patients are not advised to take part.
 Applicants should not be addicted to drugs, or alcohol.
 A member is expected to stand on his own feet - contribute to, instead of lean on the group.